Chasing The Snow

 The OFSC trails in our area didn’t open until after New Years – and they closed again due to rain and melt in February, opening again for a short time just before March.

 My friend John O’Brien and I learned quickly during our first season of sledding together that if you live in the Ottawa area, and want to enjoy a good season of snowmobiling, you go where the snow is.
+When you are looking for a ski club or resort, check the weather in the area at the time you’re planning to go!

 Which is exactly what we did.

 In October of this year I went out and bought a new sled in anticipation of a great season of riding here in the Ottawa Valley area.
+A lot of people will look at the top 10 best snow sleds ahead of this, which isn’t a bad idea.

 Unfortunately, this winter has been even worse, as far as sledding conditions on the Ottawa area go.
 The local trails – some of them at least – went to ‘Yellow’, or open but ride with caution status, for about a week before closing again due to rain and melt.